“My Boyfriend Lied to His Son About Me”

 Was I so off-the-mark?
 Am I missing something?
 I’m old enough to acknowledge if I was off-base and would appreciate some unbiased feedback. — No One’s Secret

-What I would do now if I were you is: first, forgive Frank; second, slow things down and take your time getting to know each other and letting the embers of your respective marriages die down completely before jumping into something serious with each other; and third, discuss with Frank how much you want your kids — and your ex-spouses — to know about each of you, and how you’ll handle introductions in the future, especially unplanned introductions.
+What I would do now if I were you is slow things down and take your time getting to know each other and letting the embers of your respective marriages die down completely before jumping into something serious with each other.
+Discuss with Frank how much you want your kids — and your ex-spouses — to know about each of you, and how you’ll handle introductions in the future, especially unplanned introductions.

 Since you’re still new to single motherhood and Frank may not be the last boyfriend you have before your kids leave your home, this is a topic worth considering no matter whom you might be dating.
 At what point would you feel comfortable introducing a new partner to your kids?
 Assuming whatever they know about your dating life may get back to your ex-husband, how much do you want them — and him — to know?
 And what precautions do you need to take to protect your privacy?